rudolfgrauberger/sonar-cxx-wiki/Extending-the-code-analysis.md

-* defining rules in extensions/rules folder in sonarqube server is no longer supported by this plugin
+* defining rules in extensions/rules folder in SonarQube server is no longer supported by this plugin

 ## Extending rules in supported code analysers